Is CyberGhost VPN Safe in 2026? Security, Audits and Real Risks

 Leak controls

-That said, jurisdiction is only one part of the trust picture.
+That said, jurisdiction is only one part of the picture.
 Ownership matters too.
-CyberGhost sits within the wider Kape group, and that will remain a sticking point for some privacy-minded users.
-That does not automatically make CyberGhost unsafe, but it does stop the trust conversation from being completely straightforward.
+CyberGhost is part of the wider Kape group, and that remains a sticking point for some privacy-minded buyers.
+On its own, that does not make CyberGhost unsafe.
+What it does mean is that the trust conversation is not quite as effortless as it is with providers that have a cleaner ownership narrative.

 My take on this

 Romania is a plus.
-Repeated audits are a plus.
+Repeat audits are a plus.
 Transparency reports are a plus.
-Ownership is the bit that stops CyberGhost from feeling like the easiest recommendation for people who care most about trust above everything else.
+Ownership is the point that stops CyberGhost from feeling like the easiest recommendation for people who put trust above everything else.

 What Holds CyberGhost Back

-CyberGhost is safe, but pretending it is flawless would make this guide less useful.
-The issue is not one huge red flag.
-It is the gap between being a solid mainstream VPN and being a top-tier privacy tool for edge cases.
+CyberGhost is safe, but calling it flawless would be less helpful than being honest about the trade-offs.
+The issue is not one catastrophic red flag.
+It is the gap between being a solid mainstream VPN and being the strongest possible choice for edge cases.

-- No obfuscation: CyberGhost’s own support materials say it does not currently offer obfuscation methods to conceal VPN usage.
-That is a real weakness if you travel to or live in places where networks actively interfere with VPN traffic.
+- No obfuscation: CyberGhost’s own support pages say it does not currently offer obfuscation methods to conceal VPN usage.
+That is a real weakness in countries or networks that actively detect and block VPN traffic.

-- Less depth for advanced privacy: If you want stronger anti-censorship tooling or a more specialist privacy stack, there are better options above CyberGhost.
+- Less depth for specialist privacy use: If you want anti-censorship tooling or a more specialist privacy stack, there are stronger options.

-- Ownership concerns: For some users, the Kape link will remain a trust drag however tidy the privacy messaging looks.
+- Ownership concerns: For some buyers, the Kape link will remain a trust drag however tidy the public privacy messaging looks.

 Is CyberGhost Good Value if Safety Matters?